fyangch/crypto-dashboard/README.md

 This cryptocurrency dashboard was created using [Dash & Plotly](https://plotly.com/) and it currently supports kline (candlestick) data retrieval from Binance, Bybit, Huobi and KuCoin.

 - 4 hour klines are used for the charts and the computation of all metrics.
-- Gains are measured from the lowest low within the last day/month/week to the current close. *(For my use case, this is more useful than measuring the gains from the opening prices.)*
+- Gains are measured from the lowest low within the last day/week/month to the current close. *(For my use case, this is more useful than measuring the gains from the opening price of the day/week/month.)*
 - EMAs with lengths 12, 21 and 50 are used to determine the strength of the current uptrends.
-- The maximum kline range (without wicks) among the 3 most recent klines is compared with the mean and standard deviation of the absolute kline ranges from the 7 days to determine the strength of the current "pumps".
+- The maximum kline range (without wicks) among the 3 most recent klines is compared with the mean and standard deviation of the absolute kline ranges from the last 7 days to determine the strength of the current "pumps".
+There might be some false positives among the shown pumps.

 ## Setup